 - Job Title: Post-Master’s Fellowship

-Lorenz Clinic offers a post-degree, pre-licensure training experience suited to MFT and Counseling graduates working toward licensure.
+Lorenz Clinic offers a post-degree, pre-licensure training experience suited to MFT, social work, and Counseling graduates working toward licensure.
 This fellowship is a two-year, structured training placement.
 Post-master’s fellows receive training in the provision of outpatient psychotherapy.
 The site offers strong training in clinical documentation and features individual supervision, small group supervision, grand rounds, didactic trainings, monthly case consultation, and a rich invited speaker series.
-Licensure/clinical supervision for post-master’s fellows is with a BBHT and BMFT approved supervisor; Administrative supervision is with a staff psychologist.
+Licensure/clinical supervision for post-master’s fellows is with a BBHT, BOSW, and/or BMFT approved supervisor; Administrative supervision is with a staff psychologist.

-Fellows function as Mental Health Practitioners embedded within the larger training program and enjoy close, multi-disciplinary collaboration with other professionals and trainees.
+Fellows function as Mental Health Practitioners embedded within the larger clinic and enjoy close, multi-disciplinary collaboration with professionals and other trainees.
 Fellows can expect to gain the majority of their post-degree licensure supervision during the experience, but they are strongly encouraged to find at least some licensure supervision outside the clinic in the interests of cross-pollination.

 Job Title: Mental Health Practitioner